SoftSimu/CellSim3D/documentation.md

 + "MaxNoofC180s"

-   Maximum number of cells we might have in the simulation (To construct arrays).
+   Maximum number of cells the user can have in the simulation (To construct arrays).
 + "div_time_steps"

-   simulation time in which we have division
+   simulation time with cell division
 + "non_div_time_steps"

-   After "div_time_steps" number of steps, simulation continues with no division for "non_div_time_steps"
+   After "div_time_steps" number of steps, the simulation will continue for "non_div_time_steps" without cell division
 + "trajWriteInt"

-   Growth count interval, the interval in which details of the simulation are recorded
+   The interval in which the outputs are written in the file.

 + "binaryOutput":: Boolean

    Write binary trajectory file
 + "time_interval"

-  time step of simulation (eg. $t=0.0001$)
+  time step of simulation (eg. $dt=0.0001$)
 + "trajFileName"

-   Name of the coordinates file (eg. "inp.xyz")
+   Name of the trajectory file (eg. "inp.xyz")
 + "forces_file"

    Force file name (eg."inp.csv")
 + "write_vel_file"::Boolean

-   Write velocity file
+   Write the velocity output file or not
 + "write_for_file"::Boolean

-   Write force file
+   Write the force output file or not
 + "write_traj_file"::Boolean

-   Write trajectory file
+   Write the trajectory output file or not
 + "write_cm_file"::Boolean

    Write the position of the center of mass of the cells to file